oeed/CraftOS-Standards/CONTRIBUTING.md

 # Guidelines for Contributing to CraftOS-Standards

 Welcome, fellow developer!
-First off, make yourself familiar with the [tutorial](./Tutorial/GettingStarted.md).
+First off, make yourself familiar with the [tutorial](./tutorial/getting-started.md).
 It's a long read, so enjoy it with some :coffee:.
-If you'd like to create new standards, the tutorial should actually give you all that you'll need to know.
+If you'd like to create new standards, the tutorial should actually give you all you will need to know.
 Thanks for helping us out by standardizing something awesome!

 ### A Note on Licensing
 All standards published here on CraftOS-Standards are [licensed](/LICENSE.md) under